 Currently there’s a huge writing industry that’s sprung up around Jane Austen’s novels.
 Austen’s novels are in the public domain, because they were published a couple of centuries ago.

 So, choose a genre first.
 Then mix it up, if you like.
 Let’s say you’re writing a JAFF (Jane Austen Fan Fiction) story.
-Your heroine is Lizzie Bennett.
+Your heroine is Lizzie Bennet.
 She’s at Pemberley, and she thinks she spots Mr. Darcy in the shrubbery.
 It’s not Darcy.
 It’s a ghost of one of Darcy’s ancestors, who gives Lizzie a warning, and… I won’t go on, I’m starting to become intrigued. 🙂

 With this story, you’ve combined JAFF with a touch of the paranormal.